-The Directors present their annual report and the audited financial statements of Bord na Móna plc for the financial year ended 30 March 2022.
+The Directors present their annual report and the audited financial statements of Bord na Móna plc for the financial year ended 29 March 2023.

-Principle activities, Business Review and Future Developments
+II.
+Principle Activities, Business Review and Future Developments

-Bord na Móna is a climate solutions company focused on renewable energy, recycling and an expanded peatlands rehabilitation and restoration.
+Bord na Móna is a climate solutions company focused on renewable energy, recycling and expanded peatlands rehabilitation and restoration.

-The Statement from the Chief Executive on page 5 contains the business review and a review of the development of the Bord na Móna group of companies' (the "Group") business during the year, the state of affairs of the business at 30 March 2022, recent events and likely future developments.
+The Statement from the Chief Executive on page 4 contains the business review and a review of the development of the Bord na Móna group of companies' (the "Group") business during the year, the state of affairs of the business at 29 March 2023, recent events and likely future developments.

+III.
 Results for the year and Dividends

-Details of the financial results of Bord na Móna plc for the financial year ended 30 March 2022 are given on pages 24 to 78.
-A dividend of €6.7m was paid during the financial year ending 30 March 2022.
+Details of the financial results of Bord na Móna plc for the financial year ended 29 March 2023 are given on pages 26 - 86.
+A dividend of €22.8m was paid during the financial year ending 29 March 2023.

+IV.
 Corporate Governance

-Governance
+A. Governance

 The Board of Bord na Móna plc was established under the provisions of the Turf Development Acts 1998.
-The functions of the Board are set out in sections 18-32 of this Act.
+The functions of the Board are set out in the Turf Development Acts.
 The Board is accountable to the Minister for Environment, Climate and Communications and is responsible for ensuring good governance and performs this task by setting strategic objectives and targets and taking strategic decisions on all key business issues.
 The regular day to day management, control and direction of Bord na Móna plc are the responsibility of the Chief Executive and the senior management team.
-The Chief Executive and the senior management team must follow the broad strategic direction set by the Board and must ensure that all Board members have a clear understanding of the key activities and decisions related to the entity, and of any significant risks likely to arise.
+The Chief Executive and the senior management team must follow the broad strategic direction set by the Board and must ensure that all Board Directors have a clear understanding of the key activities and decisions related to the entity, and of any significant risks likely to arise.
 The Chief Executive acts as a direct liaison between the Board and management of Bord na Móna plc.

-Directors
+B. Directors

-Policy in Bord na Móna is determined by a twelve-member Board appointed by the Minister for Environment, Climate and Communications.
-Seven of the Directors are normally appointed for a term of five years.
+Policy in Bord na Móna is determined by a Board of up to twelve Directors appointed by the Minister for Environment, Climate and Communications.
+Up to seven of the Directors are normally appointed for a term not exceeding five years as may be determined by the Minister for Environment, Climate and Communications.
 Four of the Directors are appointed for a term of four years, in accordance with the Worker Participation (State Enterprises) Acts 1977 and 1988.
 The Chief Executive is appointed to the Board on appointment to that position.
 The Directors during the financial period were:

-Geoffrey Meagher (Chair) Non-executive Appointed October 2017 Tom Donnellan (Chief Executive) Executive Appointed April 2018 Denise Cronin Non-executive Appointed September 2011, reappointed May 2016, retired September 2021 Gerard O'Donoghue Non-executive Appointed October 2012, reappointed October 2017 Paddy Rowland Worker Director Appointed January 2019 Elaine Treacy Non-executive Appointed July 2012, reappointed July 2017 Barry Walsh Non-executive Appointed October 2012, reappointed October 2017 Sinead Culleton Lowry Worker Director Appointed September 2021 Mary Rose Burke Non-executive Appointed September 2019 Margot Slattery Non-executive Appointed September 2019 Eddie Tynan Worker Director Appointed September 2019 Kevin Healy Worker Director Appointed November 2019, retired April 2022 Brendan Byrne Non-executive Appointed January 2022
+Geoffrey Non-executive Appointed October 2017, Meagher (Chair) Non-executive reappointed October 2017, Tom Donnellan (Chief Executive) Executive Appointed April 2018 Gerard O'Donoghue Non-executive Appointed October 2012, reappointed October 2017, retired October 2022 Paddy Rowland Worker Director Appointed January 2019, reappointed January 2023 Elaine Treacy Non-executive Appointed July 2012, reappointed July 2017, retired July 2022 Barry Walsh Non-executive Appointed October 2012, reappointed October 2017, retired October 2022 Sinead Culleton Lowry Worker Director Appointed September 2021, reappointed January 2023 Mary Rose Burke Non-executive Appointed September 2019 Margot Slattery Non-executive Appointed September 2019 Eddie Tynan Worker Director Appointed September 2019, retired December 2022 Brendan Byrne Non-executive Appointed January 2022, deceased May 2023 Lorna Conn Non-executive Appointed November 2022 Eimear Cahalin Non-executive Appointed November 2022 Anne Cusack Non-executive Appointed November 2022 Paddy Rigney Worker Director Appointed January 2023 Stephen Markham Worker Director Appointed January 2023

-Statement of Compliance
+C. Statement of Compliance